chef/chef-server/README.md

 docker-compose exec chef-server-ctl chef-server-ctl command (subcommands)
 ```

+## Telemetry
+Chef Infra Server captures telemetry data of users in the background.
+Chef Infra Server will collect the following information from your environment:
+* 30 days average usage on the number of nodes check in on daily basis
+* FQDN of the load balancer Chef Server is installed on
+* Email domain of the users registered to Chef Server
+* Binary file name and location of Chef Infra Server command
+* Configuration file location of Chef Infra Server

+This feature cannot be disabled by any configuration.

 ## Dependencies contained in other repositories

 * [knife-ec-backup](https://www.github.com/chef/knife-ec-backup), used to backup your Chef Infra Server for disaster recovery or migrations.